THE QUEEN'S PLATINUM JUBILEE

 SOUTH TYNESIDE PARADE

-The Creative Seed were the artistic directors for the South Tyneside Parade for four years running up until the Covid-19 pandemic.
-Working with many different community groups from the area, we created a fantastic event for the community.
+The Creative Seed have been the creative directors for the South Tyneside Parade in each of the last 5 celebrations.
+Working with many different community groups from the area, we have created fantastic events for the community.

 The Creative Seed worked with 2000 participants and were seen by so many more!

-We had fantastic Carnival Guests such as: Emccan, Rampage Mas, RJC Dance, High Esteem, Preston Carnival & Gateway Studios.
+We have also partnered with fantastic Carnival Guests such as: Emccan, Rampage Mas, RJC Dance, High Esteem, Preston Carnival & Gateway Studios.

 NEWCASTLE MELA PARADE